×

 Swot Analysis of "NaanDanJain: Every Drop of Water Counts" written by Peter Debaere, Allison Elias includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Naandanjain Irrigation facing as an external strategic factors.
 Some of the topics covered in NaanDanJain: Every Drop of Water Counts case study are - Strategic Management Strategies, and Global Business.

-Some of the macro environment factors that can be used to understand the NaanDanJain: Every Drop of Water Counts casestudy better are - – challanges to central banks by blockchain based private currencies, there is increasing trade war between United States & China, wage bills are increasing, customer relationship management is fast transforming because of increasing concerns over data privacy, talent flight as more people leaving formal jobs, geopolitical disruptions, increasing energy prices, increasing household debt because of falling income levels, competitive advantages are harder to sustain because of technology dispersion, etc
+Some of the macro environment factors that can be used to understand the NaanDanJain: Every Drop of Water Counts casestudy better are - – customer relationship management is fast transforming because of increasing concerns over data privacy, talent flight as more people leaving formal jobs, central banks are concerned over increasing inflation, increasing commodity prices, digital marketing is dominated by two big players Facebook and Google, cloud computing is disrupting traditional business models, competitive advantages are harder to sustain because of technology dispersion, geopolitical disruptions, increasing government debt because of Covid-19 spendings, etc

 12 Hrs